On this page7

 Two: your body keeps trying to tell you.
 You feel relief when he cancels plans.
 You feel a small tightness in your chest when his name appears on your phone.
 You sleep better when he's traveling.
 Your nervous system is not lying to you.
 The body is the most honest oracle in the room, and it has been answering your question for months.
 You just keep asking your mind instead.

 Three: the same fight, rerun.
 Every relationship has recurring tensions.
 But there is a difference between a recurring tension that you both work on and one that returns word-for-word every six weeks with no movement.
-If you can predict the script — including the make-up, including the brief sweetness, including the next fight in six weeks — the thread isn't tying you together anymore.
-It's a loop.
+If you can predict the script, including the make-up, including the brief sweetness, including the next fight in six weeks, the thread has stopped tying you together.
+It has become a loop.

 None of these alone is a verdict.
 All three together is the matchmaker tapping the page.